JAN83

 2009

-Jan is Smithfield Fair's second songwriter/composer and is most often inspired by people and events in her travels.
-She is the composer/songwriter of a number of signature Charmer & Smithfield Fair songs, including Wealthy Man, God Never Sleeps, Flowers In Her Hair, and Holly Hey, Holly Ho!
-A lifelong love of literature led her to study Shakespeare in London and to remain fascinated with books of all sorts.
-Stevenson Productions has recently published THE GREEN GROVE, a collection of children's stories with Scottish themes she co-authored with Dudley-Brian.
-She has also served as editor on the other books in that series.
+Jan is the songwriter of a number of signature Charmer & Smithfield Fair songs, including Wealthy Man, God Never Sleeps, Flowers In Her Hair, and Holly Hey, Holly Ho!
+As a composer, she has also contributed instrumentals such as Jewel Found and Snow Child for solo piano, as well as instrumentals such as March of Time and Swept Away.
+She is most often inspired by people and events in her travels.
+A lifelong love of literature (two of her three degrees are in literature and one in library sciences) led her to study Shakespeare in London and to remain fascinated with books of all sorts.
+Stevenson Productions has recently published THE GREEN GROVE, a collection of children's stories with Scottish themes, and FROM THE ANNALS OF THE ANOINTED SEVEN, both co-authored with Dudley-Brian.
+She has also served as editor for all books in the Stevenson Production book series.

-Her childhood training in classical piano and love of baroque music brought her to the accordion, which she calls her 'acoustic synthesizer', and uses to give the group's arrangements many and varied textures.
-She has sung in everything from opera choruses to rock bands, church choirs to all-female folk groups, even once recording country music for a fellow songwriter.
+Her childhood training in classical piano and love of baroque music brought her to the accordion, which she calls her 'acoustic synthesizer'.
+Having played accordion for twenty-five years, she has developed a particularly melodic style which enhances the group's arrangements with many and varied textures.
+As a singer, she has sung everything from opera choruses to rock bands, church choirs to all-female folk groups, even recording country music for a fellow songwriter.
 (Photographs left to right by Wayne Vincent - 1983; Jim Zietz - 1989; and T.J.
 Shuflin - 2009)

 INSTRUMENTS: As the group's second guitarist, Jan uses a 2000 Westerly Guild M-20 guitar, set-up and maintained by Holger Notzel at Riverfront Music in Baton Rouge.
-Her primary instrumental role is on the accordion.
-Currently, Jan performs and records with a Monterrey 48, procurred and maintained by Nick Ballarini of Dallas, Texas, and set-up for Scottish tuning with assistance from accordion great Mark Kenneth (who appeared on 20420).
+Her primary instrumental role is on the accordion and she currently performs and records with a Monterrey 48.
 In the studio and live, she prefers acoustic pianos to synthezisers.

 Smithfield Fair Bios